dqhntt/Language_Learning_Sudoku_App/README.md

 ## Different Size Sudoku Grids

-# 4. LANGUAGE TEACHER

-### 4.1.
+### 3.4.
 As a teacher of elementary and junior high school children, I want scaled versions of Sudoku that use 4x4 and 6x6 grids.
 In the 6x6 grid version, the overall grid should be divided into rectangles of six cells each (2x3).

 **Examples:**